salazarbrandon1257/salazarbrandon1257.github.io/page5.md

 [github project link](https://github.com/salazarbrandon1257/Android-Chat-Application)
 -	Developed and published android app on Google Play Store that allows users to chat with each other
 -	Implemented Firebase (authorization, databases), and designed User Interface
-- Below is a screenshot of the main page after logging in
+- Below are screenshots of the app

 <img src="images/Mathek.png"/>